leolanese/JS_ES6_workshop/README.md

 > Provides a solutions for a endless callback problem

 What is a Generator?
+- it is now possible to suspend code execution
-1. Factory for special type of function declared using function* or function *
+- Factory for special type of function declared using function* or function *
-2. Can be exited at any point using: yield
+- Can be exited at any point using: yield
-3. Resumes at same point and same state if invoked back again
+- Resumes at same point and same state if invoked back again
-4. Provides 2-way communication:
+- Provides 2-way communication:
 We trigger the generator, the yield value it sends out, generator is paused, later (at any time), generator is trigger again thnen is restarted and will give a value back.